Hunt Wentworth: Harvard University and World War I military service

 Wentworth graduated from Harvard, where he was a very popular member of his graduating class (the class of 1917).
 In his senior year, Wentworth was voted the superlatives of his graduating classes' handsomest and funniest man.
-He the 1916 editor of The Harvard Lampoon.
+He was the 1916 editor of The Harvard Lampoon.
 In his senior year, he was a member of the student council.

 Wentworth played sports for Harvard Crimson teams.
 He played for Harvard Crimson football.
 During his freshman year he played for the freshman football squad and in his sophomore year he played for the second team.
 He competed for the swimming team for all four years he attended Harvard.
 He captained the team, having been elected its captain in March 1916.

 Wentworth was president of the Fox Club from 1916 to 1917, and president of the cam pus chapter of Delta Kappa Epsilon in 1917.
 He was a member of the Hasty Pudding Club, Institute of 1770, Signet Society, the Exeter Club, and the O. K. Society.

 Amid the American entry into World War I, Wentworth joined the Reserve Officers' Training Corps.
 He resigned as editor of the Harvard Lampoon to accommodate his training.
 While Wentworth had been voted in December 1916 to be the Ivy Orator during Harvard's 1917 Class Day, his speech was ultimately replaced by a performance from the Harvard Reserve Officers Band because Wentworth was training at Fort Sheridan and unable to attend Class Day.
 Similarly, the selected class poet –Westmore Wilcox– was also unable to attend the Class Day festivities due to military training.
 In his war service, Wentworth was captain of infantry in the Blackhawk Division (86th Infantry Division).